 The Office of Campus Life complements academic programs through development of, exposure to, and participation in social, cultural, intellectual, recreational, and governance programs.
 The college experience is enhanced through a well-planned and diverse array of campus activities.

-Academic advising support for adult students is provided through the coordinator of adult student services in the Office of Academic Affairs, located in Kearney Hall.
+Academic advising support for adult students is provided through the coordinator of adult student services in the Center for Academic Advising Support Services, located in Kearney Hall.

 All new traditional undergraduate students to take part in a three day academic and social orientation program which takes place over Labor Day weekend.
 The program is designed for new students to meet each other, interact with faculty and staff, become acclimated to the Fisher campus and resources, and to make a successful transition from high school to college.
 Transfer students are encouraged to participate in an abbreviated orientation program.